AiMO-MO-MO/Project-_FF/README.md

 # Fantasy Football

-Fantasy Football is a popular math-based game that engages approximately 29.2 million (Statista Research) participants each year.
+Fantasy Football is a popular math-based game that engages 29 million participants each year.
 This standard league involves assembling a roster of real-life athletes whose on-field performances determine the scoring of your team.
 Competing head-to-head against other league members each week, the goal is to compile the team with the most points to secure weekly victories.
 Win enough weeks to make the playoffs.
 Win the Playoffs to become Champion!

 A Fantasy season begins on draft day, when teams take turns selecting players to fill out their roster.
 Drafting strategy is crucial as it lays the foundation for your season.
 A successful fantasy team requires a strategic balance of players.